Composable Verification in the Circuit-Model via Magic-Blindness: Introduction

 \subsection{Technical overview}

-Most recent verification protocols follow the same paradigm.
+In this section we briefly summarize the technical ingredients that allow us to reach the main goal of the work: composable verification of quantum computations in the circuit-model.
+We start by describing the Test/Computation paradigm---in which our work fits---while explaining the ingredients that make it work: essentially the ability to execute test computations that are indistinguishable from the target computation.
+For this to hold, the rounds must be delegated blindly, and we formalize the blindness requirement in the Clifford+MSI model.
+Finally, we leverage this to build a verification protocol based on traps and show that the approach is in fact modular.

+The whole focus of the paper is to provide constructions for verified delegated quantum computing.
+As we aim for composability, this requires us to define the ideal behavior of verified DQC: this is captured by the informal Verified DQC Resource~\ref{informalresource: VDQC}.
+It captures two modes for the Server: to cheat or not to cheat.
+It is defined more rigorously later in the paper, in Section~\ref{section:verification}. \begin{informalresource} \end{informalresource} The aim of the constructions we present along the way is to be able, eventually, to approximate this ideal behavior up to a negligible distance in diamond norm through a protocol.
+In this technical overview, we lay out the typical rationale of the Verification protocols, exposing their requirements, and present the ideal resources and protocols we introduce to meet them.

+\paragraph{The Test/Computation paradigm.} The approach for verification that we propose follows the same paradigm as \cite{B18how,LMKO21verifying}, that we describe here.
+The Test/Computation paradigm uses repetition as the only overhead to verify a delegated quantum computation.
 The Client has an initial quantum computation $C$, described in a \emph{computation model} that she wants to delegate to a quantum Server.
-She uses a \emph{blind delegation protocol} that embeds her initial computation in a \emph{class of indistinguishable quantum computations} $\class$.
+She uses a \emph{blind delegation protocol} that embeds her initial computation in a \emph{class of indistinguishable quantum computations}.
 This prevents the Server from knowing if the instance requested by the Client is the initial computation or any other one in the class.

-Among $\class$, there are instances that are classically simulable and yield deterministic measurement outcomes on some output qubits.
+Among the class, there are instances that are classically simulable and yield deterministic measurement outcomes on some output qubits.
 These are called \emph{traps}: configurations of the input state to make a chosen output qubit's measurement outcome deterministic.
-It could also be generalized to the parity of the outcomes of a chosen subset of qubits.
 Then, for a chosen number of rounds, the Client delegates either the initial computation or one of the instances with traps, and rejects the overall outcome if the number of triggered traps exceeds a certain threshold.
-This is the essence of the \emph{Test/Computation paradigm} and it is depicted in figure \ref{fig:verif-canvas}.
+This is the essence of the \emph{Test/Computation paradigm} and it is depicted in Figure~\ref{fig:verif-canvas}.

-Our work introduces modular constructions tailored to computations described as a sequence of ``Clifford $+$ Magic-State Injection'' layers.
-This representation captures both standard circuit-model architectures and measurement-based implementations, since in both cases non-Cliffordness is realized through the injection of single-qubit resource states followed by Clifford processing.